 by Mohammad Barrangi

-ADVOCARTSY is pleased to present The Conference of the Birds, an exhibition of modern printmaking techniques on handmade paper by Iranian U.K. based artist Mohammad Barrangi.
+ADVOCARTSY is pleased to present The Conference of the Birds, an exhibition of modern printmaking techniques on handmade paper by Iranian U.K.-based artist Mohammad Barrangi.
 The exhibition explores the epic Iranian mythical poem, Manṭiq-uṭ-Ṭayr, or Conference of the Birds, by Attar of Nishapur.
-This is the artist’s first solo exhibition with ADVOCARTSY and in the United States.
+This is the artist’s first solo exhibition with ADVOCARTSY in the United States.

 Barrangi’s successful merger of contemporary and ancient attributes transport the viewer to a timeless state, combining elements of the past, present, and future seamlessly in his masterful yet whimsical compositions.